eXascaleInfolab/TSM-Bench/generation/README.md

-- Train a GAN model on the original segments and add the generated segments into `results/` (takes ~ 2 days)
+- Train a GAN model on the original segments and add the generated segments into `results/` (takes ~ 2 days for 80K datapoints time series)

 ```bash
 cd gan/